Yorkshire Wildlife Park

 No. The Bare all for Polar bears event will be limited to certain areas of the park.
 Family and friends will be able to cheer and encourage you from the designated spectator area.

 No. Yorkshire Wildlife Park is private land.
 However you must arrive and leave fully clothed to the event and respect others whilst inside.
 Any inappropriate behaviour will not be tolerated throughout the event and YWP reserves the right to remove anyone who disobeys the rules.

 We hope to gain a good mix of Male and Females taking part in the event.
 It’s down to you to do as much as us to encourage both your male and female friends to take part

 How do I fundraise?

-Official sponsorship forms and Justgiving information will be supplied once you have registered.
+Official sponsorship forms are avaiable from the link above.
 All registration fees will go towards the costs of running the event and Yorkshire Wildlife Park Foundation will benefit from the sponsorship and spectator fees raised in addition.
 We will of course do everything that we can to support you throughout your fundraising, including giving you plenty of updates and encouragement along the way!
 Because of the daring nature of this event, we really hope your friends and family will get behind you!